Duckmaloi, New South Wales

-Duckmaloi is a rural locality in the local government area (LGA) of Oberon in the Central West region of New South Wales.
+Duckmaloi is a rural locality in the local government area of Oberon in the Central West region of New South Wales.
 The locality is about 13 km east of the town of Oberon.
 The 2016 census recorded a population of 49 for the state suburb of Duckmaloi.

 History

-Elements of Jenolan Caves#History may apply to this locality.
+Elements of the Jenolan Caves history may apply to this locality.

 Geography

 The Duckmaloi River forms much of the eastern boundary, and the Fish River flows through from south-west to north-east where it is joined by the Duckmaloi River and forms the north-eastern boundary.

 Road infrastructure

 Duckmaloi Road provides access to the locality from Oberon to the west and from Hampton to the east.